 Heather has been involved in dog training for many years, first with her golden retriever Max and then with her naughty but nice mini schnauzer Darwin, who had many issues but was able to live a happy life.
 She now shares her home with her older mini schnauzer Mia and her energetic and busy working cocker spaniel Sherbert.

-With a background in education and learning from working for many years as an additional needs teacher, Heather has used the knowledge she gained to look at how dogs learn, this led her to achieving her Pro Dog Trainer Certification earlier this year.
+With a background in education and learning from working for many years as an additional needs teacher, Heather has used the knowledge she gained to look at how dogs learn, this led her to achieving her Pro Dog Trainer Certification.
 As a Pro Dog Trainer Heather trains through concepts, turning struggles into strengths.
 Your dog’s personality indicates which concepts need teaching whether it’s focus, optimism, flexibility or calmness it can be done through playing games.
 Heather believes that the relationship you have with your dog is the most important thing and this will grow with trust from enjoying spending time together.

 Heather is also the face behind the camera at Heather Preece Photography and uses her knowledge of dog behaviour and language to get the best out of the dogs she photographs.